davidelettieri/davidelettieri.it/_posts/2021-02-21-Workflows-with-visitor-pattern.md

 For our workflow implementation we want to:

 1. Support simple change of state, there could be a validation before changing state.
 2. Support complex change of state.
-Our workflow is changing state and something should happen i.e. send an email, call some external APIs.
+Our workflow is changing state and something should happen i.e. send an email, call some external APIs, or any other kind of side effects.
 3. Support workflow specific change of state.
 Our object is changing state and something should happen that is workflow specific
-4. Support change of state actions that depends on the informations we have in the entities connected to the specific workflow.
+4. Support context dependant side effects.
+We need change of state actions that depends on the informations we have in the entities connected to the specific workflow.
 For example send an email only if we have an email.
 5. Have a simple API for the frontend
 6. Avoid spaghetti code solution